-One day in the middle of my first winter living here in the snow in Taos, I somehow got wind of a contest put on by a Horse Rescue in Santa Fe.
+One day during my first winter living here in the snow in Taos, I somehow got wind of a contest put on by a Horse Rescue in Santa Fe.
 It's called the Trainers Rally for Rescues, and the description on their website immediately caught my eye.
 It's a program they've run for 7 years now where professional horse trainers volunteer their time and talents to take a rescue horse into training for 100 days.
 At the end of July, the Shelter puts on a public showcase at the Santa Fe Rodeo Grounds, where over two days the horses are judged on

 their preparedness for adoption and whether they show a solid foundation of training.
 Following the Showcase, there is an adoption-based auction of the participating horses.